hammerheim-game/hammerheim-rules/5-warbands.md

 Forest-Walker Warband will not hire any Dwarven Hired Swords.
-Wood Elf Archery: When using normal Longbows, an extra 6" range and an additional -1 Armour save.
-Therefore a standard Longbow has a 36" range and-1 armour saves vs. normal armour.
+Wood Elf Archery: When using normal Longbows, an extra 6" range and an additional -1 Armor save.
+Therefore a standard Longbow has a 36" range and-1 armor saves vs. normal armor.
 Forest Spirits: The following rules apply to all creatures with the Forest Spirit special rule:
 * All Forest Spirits are Immune to Psychology.